ktrysmt/monoslidegenic/README.md

-# What is this
+# Monoslidegenic

-Monoslidegenic is a slide generator just only pass one markdown file.
+This is a slide generator just only pass one markdown file.

 ## Features